 Another concept Samuel has been developing lately is Value Paths.
-He recommends to focus on user outcomes::
+They recommend to focus on user outcomes::

 “My strong recommendation is to focus on the outcomes that people are seeking and get really, really good at delivering those; rather than focusing on creating an abstract concept of ‘a software product’, and then trying to figure out how to sell it.”

 Using an analogy of making pancakes, Samuel refers to the ‘before’ and ‘after’ state of the user onboarding journey.
-While recurrently stressing the importance of outcome delivery throughout the show, he compares the process and its components to the Jobs to Be Done framework.
-He has, however, throughout the years, developed his own understanding of how to help founders best serve their users.
+While recurrently stressing the importance of outcome delivery throughout the show, they compare the process and its components to the Jobs to Be Done framework.
+They have, however, throughout the years, developed their own understanding of how to help founders best serve their users.

-Samuel and Jane discuss segmented onboarding after referring to his recent tweet about segmentation being “the crack cocaine of user onboarding”.
+Samuel and Jane discuss segmented onboarding after referring to their recent tweet about segmentation being “the crack cocaine of user onboarding”.
 Samuel doesn’t believe in a “one-size-fits-all” approach: